-Anyone arriving at Musk Land for the first time will have the same head-scratching experience.
+Anyone arriving at Musk Land for the first time will have the same headscratching experience.
 You're told to park at One Rocket Road in Hawthorne, where SpaceX has its HQ.
 It seems impossible that anything good could call Hawthorne home.
-It's a bleak part of Los Angeles County in which groupings of rundown houses, run-down shops, and run-down eateries surround huge, industrial complexes that appear to have been built during some kind of architectural Boring Rectangle movement.
-Did Elon Musk really stick his company in the middle of this dreck?
-Then, okay, things start to make more sense when you see one 550,000-square-foot rectangle painted an ostentatious hue of "Unity of Body, Soul, and Mind" white.
+It's a bleak part of Los Angeles County in which groupings of rundown houses, run-down shops, and white.
 This is the main SpaceX building.